I’d like to be, under the sea, in an octopus’s garden

 There are significant ongoing programs and initiatives undertaken by many organisations in this region that are vital for protecting and enhancing marine environments.
-These include programs led by Councils, Melbourne Water, Parks Victoria, the Department of Environment, Land, Water and Planning, community groups and non-Government organisations.
+These include programs led by Councils, Melbourne Water, Parks Victoria, the Department of Energy, Environment and Climate Action, community groups and non-Government organisations.
 In addition, there are numerous projects considered to be priorities by the organisations and communities involved in managing marine environments that, if funded and implemented, can contribute to achieving the Regional Catchment Strategy’s targets.
 Projects include:

 - Project Burrunan led by the Marine Mammal Foundation